 How to apply

-1. Read the call and verify the admission criteria
+1. Read the call and the Erasmus Manifesto

 Apply for the selection procedure via servizionline.